-- a.
+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. - This site is served by Cumberland Street, Westridge Street, the 21st Avenue Right-of-Way and the 25th Avenue ROW.
-The project proposes to access the public street system via 21st Avenue and 25th Avenue. - b.
+Show on site plans, if any.
+This site is served by W 17th Avenue, W 21st Avenue and W Grandview Avenue.
+The project proposes to access the public street system via Grandview Avenue, 21st Avenue and 'H' Street.

+- b.
 Is site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop. - No, the site is approximately 0.50 miles from the nearest transit stop, Sunset @ Rustle on busses 60 and 61.
-Please note that, the bridge on Garden Springs Road does not support pedestrian traffic. - c.
+If not, what is the approximate distance to the nearest transit stop.
+No, the site is approximately 0.71 miles from the nearest transit stop, Sunset @ Rustle on busses 60 and 61, the bridge on Garden Springs Road does not support pedestrian traffic. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? - Each residence will have at minimum two garage and two driveway spaces for a total of 796 (199\4) designated parking spaces in addition to street parking.
+How many would the project or proposal eliminate?
+Each residence will have at minimum two garage and two driveway spaces for a total of 444 (111\4) designated parking spaces in addition to street parking.
 No formal spaces will be eliminated. - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). - This project will create three east-west roads and extend two north-south roads to serve the development. - e.
-Will the project or proposal use (or occur in the immediate vicinity of) water, rail or air transportation?
-If so, generally describe. - No, this project will not use water, rail, or air transport.
+If so, generally describe (indicate whether public or private).